“When I was young I used to think that money was the most important thing in life, now that I’m old I know it is.”

 The market has been my constant companion.
 I love that it will always be there.
 I’ve come to learn that you can never master it, never truly understand it, nor should you try.
 I’ve learned that the most successful people in this business are those that have a systematic approach regardless of investment style, with a defined philosophy and set of rules which they execute with complete discipline.
 By first knowing themselves, they then discover how to make money in markets.
 They develop a system, a process that suits them, their personality and their trading style.

 In due course I will expand on much of what I’ve covered here, these periods in my life and my observations.
 These are the building blocks of what defines my beliefs and approach to markets.
-I don’t profess to have all the answers, but I know and understand I am the sum of all my experiences accumulated in something over 5,000 trading days, and I hope sharing that experience may somehow benefit others in their own trading journey.
+I don’t profess to have all the answers, but I know and understand I am the sum of all my experience accumulated in something over 5,000 trading days, and I hope sharing that knowledge may somehow benefit others in their own trading journey.